Simple Parametrization Methods for Generating Adomian Polynomials

-Wazwaz \cite{Wazwaz200033} suggested a new algorithm in which after separating $A_0=N(u_0)$ from other terms of the Taylor series expansion of the nonlinear function $N(u)$, we collect all terms of the expansion obtained such that the sum of the subscripts of the components of $u(x,t)$ in each term is same.
-The limitations of this algorithm is that it is difficult to keep track of the terms after some time.
-Zhu \textit{et al.} \cite{Zhu2005402} suggested another useful method, but it also involves tedious calculations of $n$-th derivative to obtain $A_n$.
-Biazar and Shafiof \cite{Biazar2007975} proposed a recursive method to calculate Adomian polynomials, in which only one time differentiation is required.
+{ {\sc Wazwaz}} \cite{Wazwaz200033} suggested a new algorithm in which after separating $A_0=N(u_0)$ from other terms of the Taylor series expansion of the nonlinear function $N(u)$, we collect all terms of the expansion obtained such that the sum of the subscripts of the components of $u(x,t)$ in each term is the same.
+The limitations of this algorithm is that it is difficult to keep track of the terms after some time. { {\sc Zhu}} et al. \cite{Zhu2005402} suggested another useful method, but it also involves tedious calculations of $n$-th derivative to obtain $A_n$.
+Adomian polynomials can also be obtained recursively (see { {\sc Biazar}} and { {\sc Shafiof}} \cite{Biazar2007975}, { {\sc Duan}} \cite{Duan20101235}, \cite{Duan20102456}, \cite{Duan20116337}).
 However, the disadvantage is that we do not have explicit form for $A_n$'s.

-In this paper, we develop a general parametrization technique for calculating Adomian polynomials and discuss some of their important properties.
+In this paper, we develop a simple parametrization technique for calculating Adomian polynomials and discuss some of their important properties.
 Indeed, we develop two new simple methods to generate Adomian polynomials using the orthogonality of functions $\{e^{inx}, n\in\mathbb{Z}\}$.
 The first method determines these polynomials explicitly, whereas the second method generates them recursively.
 The newly developed techniques are more viable, require less computation and generate Adomian polynomials in a fewer steps.
 Both the methods are extended to the case of several variables.
 Different forms of nonlinearity are discussed as applications of our methods.